Skip to main content

 Even when an administrator assumes that they have enabled support for

-The following name related misconfigurations can cause broken
+The following name-related misconfigurations can cause broken

-delegation for one IP version:
+delegation for one IP address family:

 No A/AAAA records for NS names:

-the other IP version is not possible.
+the other IP address family is not possible.

-Missing GLUE:
+Missing glue:

-If the name from an NS record for a zone is in-domain, i.e., the
+If the name from an NS record for a zone is in-domain (i.e., the

-the NS record(s) as the referral response.
+returning the NS RRs as the referral response [RFC9471].

-No A/AAAA record for in-domain NS:
+No A/AAAA RR for in-domain NS:

 Zone of sibling domain NSes not resolving:

-question as well It is insufficient if the name pointed to by the
+family in question as well.
+It is insufficient if the name

-NS record has an associated A or AAAA record correspondingly.
+pointed to by the NS RR has an associated A or AAAA RR

-delegation chain for all its children.
+IP address family breaks the delegation chain for all its

 The above misconfigurations are not mutually exclusive.